About the All-Party Parliamentary Group on Dementia

 The APPG launched a call for evidence for this inquiry, which is now closed.

 The APPG is pleased to announce that a record number of responses were received.
-The responses are now being analysed and will feed into a report due to be published in late 2018.
+The responses are now being analysed and will feed into a report due to be published in 2019.